 top of page

-From entirely narration-free observational documentaries like The Gap and TJ and Yorkie to projects like Bank of Dave and Get a New LIfe that are built around substantial observational sequences.
+From entirely narrator-free observational documentaries like The Gap and TJ and Yorkie to projects like Bank of Dave and Get a New LIfe that are built around substantial observational sequences.

 OB DOC